Roomie

 Privacy Policy

 This policy explains what personal data Roomie collects, how it is used, and what choices users have.
-It is written to match the current implementation of this site, including account registration, login sessions (including Google sign-in), live chat, password reset email flows, room activity features, the in-app profile/settings modal, the private one-to-one direct messaging feature available to registered users, the in-room poll feature, and third-party advertising provided by Google AdSense.
+It is written to match the current implementation of the Roomie app, including account registration, login sessions (including Google sign-in), live chat, password reset email flows, room activity features, the in-app profile/settings modal, the private one-to-one direct messaging feature available to registered users, the in-room poll feature, a GIF, meme, and sticker feature powered by the Klipy API, push notifications delivered through Firebase Cloud Messaging, a user reporting feature available to registered users, a general feedback submission feature open to all users, and a voice message feature that allows users to record and send audio clips in chat rooms and direct messages.

-Roomie collects account details you submit directly (or received from Google when you sign in with Google), keeps login sessions active with cookies, stores chat room content, private direct messages, and poll data, and uses browser storage to assign a stable visitor identifier.
+Roomie collects account details you submit directly (or received from Google when you sign in with Google), keeps login sessions active with a session cookie, and stores chat room content, private direct messages, and poll data.
 Roomie also provides an in-app profile/settings modal that can display your account details and (for registered users) allows you to request account deletion from within the app.
 The direct messaging feature is available to registered users only; guests cannot send or receive direct messages.
 Registered users can create polls within chat rooms; poll questions, options, and individual votes (tied to user identifiers) are stored in the database.
-Roomie loads the Google AdSense advertising script, which may set its own cookies and collect data according to Google's privacy policy.
+Registered users and guests can use the in-app picker (powered by Klipy) to search and send GIFs, memes, and stickers in chat rooms and direct messages; when the picker is used, a customer identifier and search query are sent to the Klipy API, and the picker may display sponsored content provided by Klipy.
+Roomie sends push notifications about new messages through Firebase Cloud Messaging (a Google service); your device's notification token is stored on our servers to deliver them, and limited message details pass through Google's infrastructure to your device.
+Registered users can report other users through the in-app reporting feature; report data (reporter and reported user identifiers, display names, reason, and any details provided) is stored in the database.
+Any user may submit general product feedback through the feedback form; feedback text and a creation timestamp are stored in the database.
+Registered users and guests can record and send voice messages in chat rooms and direct messages; audio files are uploaded to Roomie's servers and automatically deleted after 90 days.

 1. Information Roomie collects